eyewitness/eye4/readme.md

 ## Eyewitness.io package for Laravel 4.2 applications

+**Please note this package is newly released and still in beta testing**

 <a href="https://eyewitness.io">Eyewitness.io</a> is a monitoring and application analytic service built specifically for Laravel.
 Never miss a silent failure, and be the first to know how your applications are actually performing.
 Monitor your queues, schedulers/cron, email, logs, security and every part of your application.

 ### Installation